September 3rd, 2019 Last Updated on: August 9th, 2021

 The Concept of a Great Spirit or God

-Wakan-Tanka loosely means “great (or sarcred) mystery” and encompasses a belief in spirits that interact with the world in various ways.
-It is often considered a great force that exists in every person, animal, plant, and every objects in existence.
+Wakan-Tanka loosely means “great (or sacred) mystery” and encompasses a belief in spirits that interact with the world in various ways.
+It is often considered a great force that exists in every person, animal, plant, and every object in existence.
 It is similar to animism practiced in various pagan religions around the world.
 Different groups consider it the creator of all things, but it ultimately defies explanation simply because of what it is: a mystery.

 All older cultures around the globe have their own stories about creation, how their people came to exist, cosmology and the world and stars, the afterlife, and how spiritual power exists or is used within their culture.
 All of these things exist across Native American spirituality forms, too.